VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Events2.md

 **Guidelines:**

+- If a form gets submitted with empty name input field or absurd value of age (negative or some very high value i.e. more than 120) then give an alert warning with a reason mentioned in it.

 - Student is eligible for the course if he/she is older than 15 years, can operate computer and familiar with internet.

-- If a form gets submitted with empty name input field or absurd value of age (negative or some very high value i.e. more than 120) then give an alert warning with a reason mentioned in it.
+    Add the following reasoning message after the "Sorry `StudentName`!
+You are not eligible for the course enrollment." message -

+    - If not older than 15 years : "Because you're still quite young to learn this."
+    - If can't operate computer : "Because you can't operate a Computer, which is mandatory for this course."
+    - If not familiar with internet : "Because you aren't quite familiar with the Internet, which is mandatory for this course."